Text Descriptions are Compressive and Invariant Representations for Visual Learning: Proposed method

 The previously defined matrix $\mU\_{avd}$ can be viewed as a linear projection of the image embedding onto a $M+|\cC|$ dimensional semantic space.
 While this space has a high ambient dimension, the projected embeddings live in a low-dimensional manifold that has rank less than or equal to that of the image embedding space.
-By enforcing a sparsity constraint on $\mW\_{avd}$, we can select the most important dimensions among $\mU\_{avd}$.
+By enforcing a sparsity constraint on $\mW\_{avd}$, we can select the most important dimensions among $\vh\_{avd}$.
 We demonstrate that the selected subspace is also robust to natural distribution shifts.
 Intuitively, we imagine that the large distribution shift in the image embedding space only corresponds to a small shift in the semantic space, since the semantics of images should be invariant.
+We will later demonstrate with mutual information estimations.
 Further investigation on the property of the semantic space is left to future works.

 With a fixed $\mU\_{avd}$, we learn $\mW\_{avd}$ with $\ell_1$ regularization $\norm{\mW\_{avd}}_1$.
 Not only does sparse logistic regression select the important features, but it actually also finds the intuitive features.
-On CIFAR-10, we demonstrate that the selected features are usually the ones that actually describe that class.
-For each class, we pick the $3$ features with the largest coefficients.
-The results are listed in \cref{table:cifar_features}.
+For example, on CIFAR-10, we demonstrate that the selected features are usually the ones that actually describe that class: for each class, we pick the three features with the largest coefficients, and show that the properly descriptive class features are chosen most often; the results are listed in \cref{table:cifar_features} in the appendix.
+After obtaining a sparse $\widehat\mW\_{avd}$, we fix $\mU\_{avd}$ and the \textit{sparsity pattern} of $\widehat\mW\_{avd}$, and finetune both the image encoder $f$, as well as the entries in $\widehat\mW\_{avd}$.
+This process aligns with LP-FT \citep{kumar2022fine}, which has some theoretical justification for its robustness.